Some sleeping positions may relieve specific symptoms of Crohn’s disease, including gas and bloating. Different positions may have different benefits.

 - Exercise regularly earlier in the day, not too close to bedtime.

-- Avoid caffeine, alcohol, and heavy meals before bedtime.
+- Avoid caffeine, alcohol, and meals before bedtime.

 With Crohn’s disease, a variety of factors may affect your sleep.
 And poor sleep can make it harder to manage your condition.